Samsung/tizen-docs/docs/application/web/guides/ui/tau/download-tau.md

 2. Build TAU:

-   1. Install the build module by npm:
+   a.
+Install the build module by npm:

       ```
       npm install
       ```

-   2. Test that you have grunt installed:
+   b.
+Test that you have grunt installed:

       ```
       grunt -V
       ```

-   3. Build TAU by running the following command in the `tau` directory:
+   c.
+Build TAU by running the following command in the `tau` directory:

       ```
       grunt build
       ```

+## Related Information
+* Dependencies
+  - Tizen 2.4 and Higher for Mobile
+  - Tizen 2.3.1 and Higher for Wearable